 Parkland College is inviting the public to see what is going on in its Surgical Technology program.

-The college will observe National Surgical Technology Week (September 21–26) with open houses on Tuesday, September 22 from 1 to 3 p.m. and Friday, September 25 from 10 a.m. to noon in Room L143.
+The college will is observing National Surgical Technology Week (September 21–26) with open houses on Tuesday, September 22 from 1 to 3 p.m. and Friday, September 25 from 10 a.m. to noon

 During the open houses, Surgical Technology students participate in a mock operating room, wearing their surgical gowns and practicing basic surgical technology skills.
 The program’s faculty will be on hand to answer questions.

 Surgical technologists are the only formally trained students prepared to work in the operating room upon graduation.
 The Certified Surgical Technologist is responsible for providing an optimal surgical environment for the patient.
 Primarily, in the scrub role, the surgical technologist functions in a sterile capacity during the surgical procedure but also performs many nonsterile duties throughout the day.

 A shortage exists for surgical technologists, and employment opportunities are excellent, according to Carolyn Ragsdale, Surgical Technology program director.
 Surgical technology is also a great pathway into surgical nursing, she said.